 When Hurricane Irma hit Florida last September, five Schumacher Clinical Partners’ client hospitals lay in its path: two in Broward County and three in the central part of the state.

-Preparing for the storm became the responsibility of Dean Dalili, MD, MHCM, senior vice president and group medical director for Schumacher, who oversees several hospital groups on Florida's east coast.
+Preparing for the storm became the responsibility of Dean Dalili, MD, MHCM, former senior vice president and group medical director for Schumacher, who oversees several hospital groups on Florida's east coast.

 In an article in Today's Hospitalist — When the Hurricanes Hit — Dr. Dalili, along with several other HM physicians, shared the following six steps any hospital can take to prepare for when natural disasters strike.